 4. Net Income

 Nikola Corporation’s Total Revenue

-Nikola Corporation’s Gross Profitability
+Nikola Corporation’s Gross Profit

 Nikola Corporation’s Operating Income

-Additionally, Nikola will probably be persistently making losses in the foreseeable future considering that its 1st battery-electric truck will only be available by the end of 2021 and the production of fuel cell EV trucks will only start in 2023.
+Additionally, Nikola will probably be making losses in the foreseeable future considering that its 1st battery-electric truck will only be available by the end of 2021 and the production of fuel cell EV trucks will only start in 2023.

 Here is an excerpt extracted from the 2Q 2020 quarterly filings regarding Nikola’s production and delivery pipeline:

 Approximately twelve months from commercial production in second half of 2023, we plan to require existing and